MolSSI-Education/python_scripting_cms/_episodes/10-github.md

 > the terminal to get our local copy onto GitHub (our online repository).
 That is what is meant by "push an existing repository from the command line."
 {: .callout}

+## Pushing your code online

-Before we follow these directions, let’s look at a few things.
-When you want to be able to put the code that is on your computer (your local repo) into an online in a repository, you have to add what git calls remotes to your local repository.
+Before we follow these directions, let’s talk about what the directions mean.
+First, we have to tell `git` that the online repository we created exists.
+When you want to be able to put the code that is on your computer (your local repo) into an online repository, you have to add what git calls remotes to your local repository.
 Think of remotes like roads; if there is a road between two places you can travel between them.
 If there is a remote between two repos, information can travel between them.

 Currently, our repository has no remotes.
 You can see this by typing
 ~~~